18F/handbook/pages/18f/chapters/design.md

   {% slack_channel "dev-frontend" %} if you are choosing a framework for something.
 - **Icons:**
+  - 18F uses a customized [icon set](https://brand.18f.gov/icons/).
-  - The product design team maintains guidance on [icon resources](https://github.com/18F/visual-design/wiki/Icon-sets).
+  - The product design team has guidance on
+    [icon resources](https://github.com/18F/visual-design/wiki/Icon-sets).
   - If you want to start using non-free ones, you’ll need to jump through some hoops — even if the icon only costs $1.99.
 You’ll need to get official